shivampatel887/A-Simple-Python-Downloader/README.md

 # A-Simple-Python-Downloader

-This is a simple python script to download files and save them with random name with your preferred file extension.
+This is a simple python script to download files and save them .

   USAGE - Just run it in a terminal by typing -